 - The subject matter must pertain to the horse industry.
-Speeches not appropriately related to the horse industry can be disqualified at the discretion of the judge(s). - No visual aids may be used, including the use of handouts such as bibliographies and pamphlets.
-Contestants will be disqualified for using any visual aid, including handouts, prior to, during, or after the speech. - Contestants may use notes.
+Speeches not appropriately related to the horse industry can be disqualified at the discretion of the judge(s). - · No visual aids may be used, including the use of handouts such as bibliographies and pamphlets.
+Contestants will be

+- disqualified for using any visual aid, including handouts, prior to, during, or after the speech. - Contestants may use notes.
 However, excessive use of notes may be counted against the contestant.
-This will be at the discretion of the judges. - A public address system will not be used, but a podium will be provided. - During the competition the contestants may introduce themselves by name, state, and speech title. - Speeches should be 7-10 minutes in length.
+This will be at the discretion of the judges. - A public address system will not be used, but a podium will be provided. - · During the competition the contestants may introduce themselves by name, state, and speech title. - Speeches should be 7-10 minutes in length.
 One point will be deducted from the total score for each minute or fraction of a minute under 7 minutes or over 10 minutes by each of three judges for a three points per minute total deduction.
 After the individual has been introduced by the superintendent, the time will start once the contestant begins to speak. - Contestants should cite their major reference materials at the end of the presentations.
 This time will not be counted in the allotted time. - Only the judge(s) may ask questions of the contestant.
 Question time will not be counted in the allotted time.
-Contestant should repeat the question then answer it. - Contestants will sign up for a time to give their presentations at the State 4-H Horse Show Office located in the Beef Complex. - Ties will be broken by: - o first, the judges accumulated delivery score - o second, the judges accumulated organization score - o third, on content and accuracy scores - For educational purposes the management may videotape all speeches with individual consent.
+Contestant should repeat the question then answer it. - Contestants will sign up for a time to give their presentations when registering for State Horse Show on FairEntry. - Ties will be broken by: - o first the judges accumulated delivery score - o second the judges accumulated organization score - third on content and accuracy scores - For educational purposes the management may videotape all speeches with individual consent.